deepsquare-io/ClusterFactory/web/docs/guides/80-deploy-ldap.md

 ## Helm and Docker resources

-The Helm resources is stored on [Cluster Factory Git Repository](https://github.com/SquareFactory/cluster-factory-ce/tree/main/helm/openldap).
+The Helm resources are stored on [Cluster Factory Git Repository](https://github.com/SquareFactory/cluster-factory-ce/tree/main/helm/openldap).

 The Dockerfile is described in the git repository [bitnami/bitnami-docker-openldap](https://github.com/bitnami/bitnami-docker-openldap).